codingsoo/codingsoo.github.io/_pages/about.md

 Hi, I'm Myeongsoo Kim, an Applied Scientist at AWS AI working on [Amazon Q Developer](https://aws.amazon.com/q/developer/).
 I'm part of the team developing an AI-powered assistant that helps developers build, debug, and maintain applications.
 My work focuses on creating intelligent agents that understand code context, generate high-quality code, and assist with complex software engineering tasks using large language models.

+I earned my PhD in Computer Science from Georgia Tech, where I worked under the supervision of [Prof. Alessandro Orso](https://engineering.uga.edu/team_member/alex-orso/) (now Dean at the University of Georgia's College of Engineering).
+My doctoral research focused on software engineering and program analysis.
+I joined AWS AI in December 2024.

 ## Recent News

 - **[ICSE 2025 Industry - 🏆 Distinguished Paper Award]** "Aster: Natural and Multi-Language Unit Test Generation with LLMs"